-The PImMS sensors are event-triggered image sensors that record ion events as a series of timestamps within each pixel.
+- •The PImMS sensors are event-triggered image sensors that record ion events as a series of timestamps within each pixel.
 The sensors have been developed in collaboration with the CMOS Sensor Design Group at the Rutherford Appleton Laboratory (RAL), and was designed to address the limitations of other sensors used in IMS.

-We have developed and characterised the prototype first-generation sensor, PImMS1.
+- •We have developed and characterised the prototype first-generation sensor, PImMS1.
 This consists of a 72 x 72 array of 70 μm pixels.
-The sensor is designed to detect light pulses from a conventional MCP/Phosphor detector.

-The achievable time resolution of the sensor is 12.5 ns, corresponding to an stored as 12 bit integers, allowing data to be recorded for 51.2 μs each acquisition cycle.
+The sensor is designed to detect light pulses from a conventional MCP/Phosphor detector. - •The achievable time resolution of the sensor is 12.5 ns, corresponding to an equivalent frame rate of 80 million Left: a close-up view of the PImMS1 sensor, measuring 7.2 mm x 7.2 mm. frames per second.
+The time codes are Right: the complete camera assembly, with housing, cooling fan and lens.